-This document is a practice guide and will assist practitioners in knowing what steps to take when they become concerned that a child may be vulnerable and that this vulnerability may be impacting on the child's wellbeing, (as defined by the eight wellbeing indicators).
-It will help practitioners make an initial assessment of the concern and guide responses.
-For some vulnerabilities it will provide additional guidance drawn from research and practice experience to help inform interventions.
-This Guide will help practitioners recognise when to share concerns with others and jointly plan next steps.
+This document is a practice guide and will assist you in knowing what steps to take when you become concerned that a child may be vulnerable and that this vulnerability may be impacting on the child's well-being, (as defined by the eight wellbeing indicators).
+It will help you make an initial assessment of your concern and guide your response.
+For some concerns it will provide additional guidance, drawn from research and practice experience to help inform your intervention.
+This Guide will help you to recognise when to share your concerns with others and jointly plan next steps.

-It is important that as soon as a need is identified that it is responded to in the right way, using the right procedures, involving the right people and providing a proportionate response working in partnership with families, children and young people.
+It is important that as soon as a concern or need is identified that it is responded to in the right way, using the right procedures, involving the right people and providing a proportionate response working in partnership with families.